CyR1en/Voxx/Docs/Final.md

 ##### voxx module

-The voxx module is actually not really a python file but it's just a directory with `__init__.py`  and `__main__.py` in it.
+The voxx module is actually not really a python file, but it's just a directory with `__init__.py`  and `__main__.py` in it.
 This package/module also contains the other modules.
-However, under this header we'll just talk about the double underscore (dunder) files for now.
+However, under this header, we'll just talk about the double underscore (dunder) files for now.

 ###### `__init.py__`

 This file effectively makes it so that this package/directory is considered a module.
-This file also contains meta data like the app name, version, author, and description, that we're going to use for `setuptool` when we install or build distribution for the python application.
+This file also contains metadata like the app name, version, author, and description, that we're going to use for `setuptool` when we install or build distribution for the python application.

 ###### `__main__.py`

 This is essentially considered to be the main file for the module.
-It esssentially works as a main method for the module but inside of this file we also have a standard `if __name__ == __main__:` condition.
-This file is also the entry point of our cli application and setuptool is directed to make a script for it.
+It essentially works as a main method for the module, but inside this file we also have a standard `if __name__ == __main__:` condition.
+This file is also the entry point of our cli application, and `setuptool` is directed to make a script for it.

-Because this is our entry point, this is also where we initialized initialized our CLI structure.
+Because this is our entry point, this is also where we initialized our CLI structure.
 Using Python's `argparse` module, we have the following commands available:

 ```
 Usage: voxx-cli [options] <arg>